-Decentralized two-sided matching markets often experience pairwise instability due to the existence of information frictions.
-Agents may be unaware of the full set of alternatives from which they can choose (e.g., Tsai and Honka, 2021), or they may have incomplete information about the alternatives they consider choosing (Abaluck and Compiani, 2020).
+Decentralized two-sided matching markets often experience pairwise instability due to information frictions.
+Agents may be unaware of the full set of alternatives from which they can choose (e.g., Tsai and Honka, 2021), or they may have incomplete information about the alternatives they are considering (Abaluck and Compiani, 2020).
 Oftentimes, decision-makers learn important information after a match occurs, resulting in the subsequent dissolution of that match.
 In the marriage market, this information revelation can explain the decision of a couple to divorce (Li, Severinov and Xu, 2020); in the higher education market, the decision of a student to drop out of college (Arcidiacono et al., 2016); and in the labor market, the decision of a worker to leave a job (Baley, Figueiredo and Ulbricht, 2022).
-This paper explores the role of information frictions in decentralized matching markets by focusing on a particularly unstable market in the United States: the labor market for early career public school teachers.
+This paper explores the role of information frictions in a particularly unstable market in the United States: the labor market for early career public school teachers.

 The market for new teachers in the U.S. consistently produces some of the highest rates of college-educated worker turnover.1 Job-level attrition for new teachers amounts to nearly twice that of new engineers and one-and-a-half times that of new nurses (Ingersoll et al., 2018).
 In fact, an estimated 44% of new teachers leave the profession during their first five years.
 Teachers additionally experience high rates of turnover within the profession, with 8% of all teachers switching schools annually (Gray and Taie, 2015).2 Since the onset of the COVID-19 pandemic, these attrition rates have increased.3 Pre-pandemic estimates suggest that teacher turnover in the U.S. is costly, with districts incurring upwards of \$7 billion annually (Barnes, Crowe and Schaefer, 2007).
-Given the importance of public education funding in promoting student achievement, coupled with the fact that low-income districts experience the highest levels of turnover on average, these costs may also represent a large source of heightened education inequality for public school students (Simon and Johnson, 2015).
+Given the importance of public education funding in promoting student achievement, coupled with the fact that low-income districts experience the highest levels of turnover on average, these costs may also significantly contribute to education inequality for public school students (Simon and Johnson, 2015).
+In fact, Hanushek, Rivkin and Schiman (2016) show that even when